 About the program

-Bond University’s Graduate Certificate in Evidence Based Practice is specifically designed for healthcare professionals interested in how to apply research evidence in healthcare practice.
-It aims to support clinicians to interpret and keep up to date with the growing volume of research evidence to maintain high quality practice and inform improvements where appropriate.
+The Graduate Certificate in Evidence Based Practice will transform the way professionals interpret and keep up to date with the growing volume of research evidence.
+It will deepen professionals’ ability to critically read and translate published research in order to sustain high-quality practice and inform improvements where appropriate.
 Show more

-Bond University’s Graduate Certificate in Evidence Based Practice is specifically designed for healthcare professionals interested in how to apply research evidence in healthcare practice.
-It aims to support clinicians to interpret and keep up to date with the growing volume of research evidence to maintain high quality practice and inform improvements where appropriate.
+The Graduate Certificate in Evidence Based Practice will transform the way professionals interpret and keep up to date with the growing volume of research evidence.
+It will deepen professionals’ ability to critically read and translate published research in order to sustain high-quality practice and inform improvements where appropriate.
 It will also provide an understanding of research methodologies for students considering research higher degrees.
-This Graduate Certificate is available part-time and consists of both core and elective subjects.

 |Program type||Postgraduate Certificate|

 |CRICOS code||This program is not available to international students who intend to apply for a student visa.|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|